Guizzs26/sql-exercises/README.md

 This repository contains my personal solutions to SQL practice problems from platforms like [DataLemur](https://datalemur.com/), [LeetCode](https://leetcode.com/), and [HackerRank](https://www.hackerrank.com/domains/sql).
 It's organized by platform and difficulty level to track progress and demonstrate mastery of SQL for data analysis and backend development.

-Each solution includes clean, readable queries with comments and multiple approaches when applicable — always prioritizing clarity, performance, and idiomatic SQL style.
+Each solution includes clean, readable queries with comments and multiple approaches when applicable — always prioritizing clarity and performance.

 ---